oscarsaleta/P4/README.md

 ### macOS

+* **Installation of pre-compiled binaries**:
+    - Homebrew: package manager for macOS that will help us install Qt and MPFR (see [Homebrew website](https://brew.sh/index_ca.html "Homebrew official website"))
+        + Run in terminal: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+    - Qt and qmake: installed using Homebrew
+        + Run in terminal `brew install qt`
+        + Follow the instructions (_IMPORTANT: modify the PATH as the installer suggests so the system will be able to find the libraries_)
 * **Installation with `compile_install_p4`**:
+    - Xcode: macOS suite for software development.
+Install from the App Store, then open it and accept the Terms of Use.
     - *Comand line developer tools*: this adds necessary programs such as `git` and `clang` to the system.
         + To install, run `xcode-select --install` in Terminal
     - Homebrew: package manager for macOS that will help us install Qt and MPFR (see [Homebrew website](https://brew.sh/index_ca.html "Homebrew official website"))
         + Run in terminal: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
     - Qt and qmake: installed using Homebrew
         + Run in terminal `brew install qt`
-        + Follow the instructions (_IMPORTANT: modify the path as the installer suggests so the system will be able to find qmake_)
+        + Follow the instructions (_IMPORTANT: modify the PATH as the installer suggests so the system will be able to find the libraries_)
     - MPFR library: installed using Homebrew
         + Run in terminal `brew install mpfr`
+    - _You will need to open a new terminal if you updated the PATH for the changes to take effect_

 ## Manually build P4 from source in UNIX systems